dhh1128/codecraft.co/why-exceptions-arent-enough.md

 doIt();</pre>
 Admit it; you've written code like this.
 So have I. The mechanism lets a caller be irresponsible and ignore the signal the called function sends.
 Not good.
 Even if you are being responsible, the set of possible return values is nearly unbounded, and you get subtle downstream bugs if a called function adds a new return value when a caller is <code>switch</code>ing return values.

-Another problem with this approach to errors <!--more-->is that it doesn't allow you to pass context.
+Another problem with this approach to errors is that it doesn't allow you to pass context.
 If <code>prepare()</code> is doing work in 3 phases, and it fails, it can't tell you which phase it failed on.

 If you were a C programmer and picked up C++ (or worked in a codebase built by people with this sort of background), things only got worse with the introduction of <code>bool</code> and enums as distinct types.
 It was natural to write functions that returned <code>true</code> on success:
 <pre style="border:solid 1px #ccc;background-color:#eee;margin-left:4em;padding:.5em;display:inline-block;margin-bottom:1em;">if (prepareEx()) {